-A.Wroblewski, Acta Phys.
-Pol.
-B16 (1985) 379 5.1.2 Hadron production in high energy heavy ion collisions Expectation for strangeness production in heavy ion collisions where QGP is produced: in QGP strangeness gets into equilibrium on a fast time scale J. Rafelski, B. Mueller, Phys.
+5.1.2 Hadron production in high energy heavy ion collisions Expectation for strangeness production in heavy ion collisions where QGP is produced: in QGP strangeness gets into equilibrium on a fast time scale J. Rafelski, B. Müller, Phys.
 Rev. Lett.
-48 (1982) 1066 there should be more strangeness in heavy ion collisions than in elementary collisions if a QGP is formed enhanced production of strange hadrons one of the earliest predicted signature of QGP ratio of strange quark to baryon number abundance in a QGP for various temperatures example: ALICE TPC 150 space points per track
+48 (1982) 1066 there should be more strangeness in heavy ion collisions than in elementary collisions if a QGP is formed enhanced production of strange hadrons one of the earliest predicted signature of QGP ratio of strange quark to baryon number abundance in a QGP for various temperatures identification via time-of-flight plus momentum measurement: